 I was intrigued by his fascinating life and work in Hollywood’s golden era, at a time when if he had lived the lifestyle that he truly wanted to, his career and any future in the entertainment industry would have been totally destroyed.

-His passing this year on July 8 at the age of 86, was truly heartbreaking and hit me even more as my father had also been very poorly and passed away 2 days after he did.
+His passing on July 8, 2018 at the age of 86, was truly heartbreaking and hit me even more as my father had also been very poorly and passed away 2 days after he did.

 Tab Hunter was actually born Arthur Andrew Kelm in New York City, but when his parents split up his mother changed his and his brother’s names to her maiden name which was "Gelien."